 #1.
 We try to create as valuable and relevant content as possible

-Making your content valuable and interesting is the minimum that is necessary for successful promotion.
+Making your content valuable and interesting is the minimum that is necessary for a successful promotion.

 To create exceptional content, you need two things: expertise and deep understanding of your target audience.
 These two things determine how we create content in our company.

-The thing is that the readers want to share valuable information with their friends and colleagues.
+The thing is that readers want to share valuable information with their friends and colleagues.

 “To create exceptional content, you need two things: expertise and deep understanding of your target audience.”
 Click to tweet

 Several years ago, Moz and Buzzsumo conducted a study and analyzed 1 million articles on the web.
 They concluded that research-backed content (and therefore the most specific and useful) achieves higher shares and more links.